The basic rule is that people have the right to accept or refuse health care. Health care can't be forced on anyone.

 In these situations, medical professionals can only give treatment that is necessary to save the patient's life or to protect the patient's physical integrity.

 In an emergency, if medical professionals can't get an adult patient's permission, they can give emergency care.

 Important!
-If the patient is unconscious but carries a card clearly indicating a wish to refuse certain treatments, the medical staff must respect these wishes, even if it's an emergency and the patient could die without treatment.
+If the patient is unconscious but carries a card clearly indicating a wish to refuse certain treatments, the medical staff must consider these wishes.
+They must also follow any advance medical directives the patient made.

 Children Under 14